JorgeAlcaldeG/To-do-List-TS/README.md

 # React + TypeScript To-Do list (WORK IN PROGRESS)

-This is a project is a personal practice aimed to reinforce my knowledge in **React** with **TypeScript** applying fundamental concepts such as prop and state typing, use of hooks, and component structuring.
+This project was created as a personal exercise to strengthen my knowledge of **React** and **TypeScript**.
+The goal is to build a functional application where I can practice key concepts such as typing props, state and functions, creating reusable components and using hooks.

+It is currently in its early development stage.

 ## Objective